mzwallace/derecho/README.md

 ## What's actually working?

-<b>Right now there is only support for viewing load balancers and server stats, more to come very soon.</b>
+<b>Right now there is only support for viewing / creating / deleting load balancers and viewing server stats, more to come very soon.</b>

 #### All Tasks
 <pre>